By The Gypsy Nurse

 Escape for just a few moments with essential oil.
 Aromatherapy has been shown to decrease stress levels, making them perfect for de-stressing; some popular scents include lavender, vanilla, and chamomile.

-Bananas are loaded with potassium, which has been shown to help regulate blood pressure and even improves energy levels during stressful times.
+Bananas aren’t just for your smoothie!
+Bananas are loaded with potassium, which has been shown to help regulate blood pressure and even improve energy levels during stressful times.
+A perk is they’re a super simple on-the-go snack.

-Sleep is an important component of a healthy lifestyle.
+We all know that sleep is an important component of a healthy lifestyle.
 But not all sleep is created equal.
-To be rested, you need adequate amounts of uninterrupted sleep.
-Many times it quality, not quantity, that can best help you de-stress.
+Many times, it’s quality, not quantity, that can best help you de-stress.
+Uninterrupted sleep, deep sleep, is what will truly help your body and mind recover.
+Create a wind-down routine.

 By Katie McBeth